PHIL 1110 - Introduction to Logic

 Learning & Teaching Modes

 Lectures.
-There are two lectures each week, which can be attended in person or viewed on MyUni.
+There are two lectures each week, which can be viewed on MyUni.

 Tutorials.
 Tutorials are designed to help you understand the lecture material, but may touch on other topics as student interest dicates.
-Practice in basic logical skills is essential to do well in this course, and tutorials are your main opportunity to get feedback and advice on how well you are mastering the techniques and knowledge involved.
-Tutorials will be structured largely around discussion of the weekly quizzes, so you should ensure you have completed these and brought your answers along to the tutorial.
+Practice in basic logical skills is essential to do well in this course, and tutorials are your main opportunity to get feedback on your mastery of the techniques and knowledge involved.
+Tutorials will be structured around discussion of questions drawn from the text book, so please ensure you have completed these and bring your answers along to the tutorial.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.